latolukasz/beeorm-doc/docs/guide/async_flush.md

 ## Understanding Cache Updates

 To ensure smooth operation of your application and prevent unexpected issues, it is crucial to have a solid grasp of how asynchronous cache flushing works in BeeORM.
-When you execute the `FlushLazy()` function, BeeORM updates entity data in the cache.
+When you execute the `FlushAsync()` function, BeeORM updates entity data in the cache.
 This data is added to both Redis (when the entity uses the `redisCache` tag) and the local cache (when the `localCache` tag is used).
 SQL queries are executed at a later stage, typically a few milliseconds after the `FlushLazy()` call, thanks to the `ConsumeAsyncFlushEvents()` function.
 This is the reason why not all BeeORM functions that retrieve entities from the database return updated data immediately after the execution of `FlushLazy()`.

 Let's take a closer look at an example to help you understand how this process works: